alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 perhaps the first [jellyfish](https://en.wikipedia.org/wiki/Jellyfish).
 For instance the [box jellyfish](https://en.wikipedia.org/wiki/Box_jellyfish) can move at up to 2 m/s.
-So this speed may have been reached around 500 millions of years ago?
+So this speed may have been reached by our remotest ancestors around 500 millions of years ago!

 ### 10 m/s

 We are now at 36 km/h or 22 mph,
 still below hypervelocities.
-It is logically hard to know when animals first breached that speed;
+It is understandably hard to know when animals first breached that speed;
 perhaps [the first sharks](https://en.wikipedia.org/wiki/Cladoselache) some 300 millions of years ago.

 As to humans,
 we are near our top running speed:
-Bolt can run 100 m in less than 10 seconds, with [peak speeds of 12.42 m/s](https://www.topendsports.com/resources/records/speed.htm).
+Usain Bolt can run 100 m in less than 10 seconds, with [peak speeds of 12.42 m/s](https://www.topendsports.com/resources/records/speed.htm).
 But our ancestors have been [great runners for a long time](https://archive.unews.utah.edu/news_releases/how-running-made-us-human/), and surely they could run downhill attaining high speeds.
 So our most athletic peers have been moving at this speed for maybe a few million years.
-The advent of [horse riding](https://sportsaspire.com/history-of-horseback-riding) put this crazy pace within the reach of anyone.
+The advent of [horse riding](https://sportsaspire.com/history-of-horseback-riding) put this crazy pace within the reach of most people around 6000 years ago.

 ### 100 m/s